escapecreative/design-upgrade-learndash/README.md

 As of version 2.5, we now enhance the styles of the Ratings, Reviews & Feedback plugin by WisdmLabs.
 For a detailed overview, please see our [article on ldx.design](https://ldx.design/design-upgrade-wisdmlabs-ratings-reviews).

+## Browser Support

+A few techniques we use to improve the LearnDash design are only supported in the latest versions of major browsers.
+For the most part, as long as you're **not** using Internet Explorer, most (if not all) of our plugin's design upgrades will work.

+We support the latest versions of the following browsers:

+* Google Chrome
+* Mozilla Firefox
+* Apple Safari
+* Microsoft Edge
+* Chrome for Android
+* Firefox for Android
+* iOS Safari (not tested, but should work)

+We **do not** support any version of Internet Explorer, however, we do offer a few code snippets & suggestions to fix a few issues in IE11.
+See the IE11 section below in FAQ.

 ## Roadmap

 As LearnDash adds new features, it is our goal to keep this plugin updated.